 - supplementary social assistance and

-- preventive social assistance
+- preventive social assistance.

 Basic social assistance

-- use of local transport
+- local public transport

-- subscribing to a newspaper
+- newspaper subscription

-Suplementary social assistance
+Supplementary social assistance

-Supplementary social assistance covers special expenses such as
+The supplementary social assistance covers special expenses such as

 Preventive social assistance